 Table 1 shows specific sub-targets at a more detailed level, by emission source.
 By achieving each sub-target, the aggregated results will mean we achieve our original target for the total inventory.
-The current targets were developed in October 2020 and will be reviewed as per the above criteria in time for the next reporting year.
+The current targets were developed in October 2020 as part of the CERP and will be reviewed before the next reporting year.